isomerpages/moe-corporationpri/_cca/Uniform Groups/Red Cross.md

 <br>Excellent Unit Award 2024 - Gold
 <br>
 </p>
-<p>Our unit has achieved Gold for our Excellent Unit Award since 2016.</p>
+<p>Our unit has achieved Gold for our Excellent Unit Award since 2016.
+This
+is our 8th year achieving Gold.</p>
 </td>
 </tr>
 </tbody>